When Is Probate Required in Arizona?

 Probate is required in Arizona if the decedent (deceased person) owned any assets that did not have beneficiary designations at the time of death.
 If you die without a will, or if your will leaves out some of your assets, your estate will be subject to probate.

 Probate is also required for large estates with assets valued at a total of over $75,000 and/or real estate worth over $100,000.
 Even if your estate exceeds this threshold, it’s still important to draft a will to ensure that the probate process is short and goes smoothly for your family.

-If an estate does not exceed this threshold, a family member will need to submit an affidavit to the county court.
+If an estate does not exceed this threshold, a family member will need to submit an affidavit to the county court in order to go through the more simplified probate process for small estates.
 The affidavit must list an inventory of the assets in the estate as well as the names and addresses of family members and a copy of the decedent’s will.
-After the court grants the affidavit, the executor can start administering the estate without going to probate court.
+After the court grants the affidavit, the executor can start administering the estate without the need for court proceedings.

 What Happens When an Estate Goes through Probate?

 If you name an executor in your will and your estate is subject to probate upon your death, then the executor must file a petition for probate.
 If you do not name an executor, the court will name an administrator for your estate.
 However, a friend or family member can petition the court to name them as the administrator.

 When your estate goes to probate court, your will goes through verification and then your assets will be distributed accordingly.
 If your estate goes to probate without a will, the court distributes your assets via the laws of intestate succession.
 Your assets will automatically go to your next of kin, giving you no control over who receives which assets.